iTaysonLab/kSteam/README.md

 Its usage is mostly based on **Kotlin Coroutines** and **states** to better suit for modern application development.

 > This library is in very early state, so expect bugs and incomplete features.
+Also, releases are mostly not binary compatible between each other due to rapid development process.
 >
 > Please note that this library is **UNOFFICIAL** and not endorsed, sponsored, allowed, developed by Valve Corporation or related to it.
 Don't report bugs to them!
 ---